woodser/monero-ts/README.md

 });

-// send funds from RPC wallet to WebAssembly wallet let sentTx = await walletRpc.createTx({
+// send funds from RPC wallet to WebAssembly wallet let createdTx = await walletRpc.createTx({
   accountIndex: 0,
   address: await walletWasm.getAddress(1, 0),
   amount: new BigInteger("50000"), // amount to transfer in atomic units
-  relay: true
+  relay: false // create transaction and relay to the network if true });
-});
+let fee = createdTx.getFee(); // "Are you sure you want to send... ?"
-let txHash = sentTx.getHash();
+await walletRpc.relayTx(createdTx); // relay the transaction

-// wallet receives unconfirmed funds within 10 seconds await new Promise(function(resolve) { setTimeout(resolve, 10000); });
+// recipient receives unconfirmed funds within 10 seconds await new Promise(function(resolve) { setTimeout(resolve, 10000); });
 assert(fundsReceived);